-The Jumna, a novel sight, was for the first time beheld, with enthusiasm.
-Deeply sunk below high craggy banks, rolled slowly on a sluggish stream of crystal blue water.
-This was the Jumna-the Kalindi of our forefathers, a name associated in the Hindoo mind with the adventures of many an ancient Rajah and Rishi-the loves of Radha and Krishna.
-The spot where the sister Nuddees (Greek Naiades) meet, makes a magnificent prospect.
-The Ganges has a turbid, muddy current-the Jumna, a sparkling stream.
-Each at first tries to keep itself distinct, till, happy to meet after a long parting, they run into each other's embrace, and losing themselves into one, flow in a common stream.
-The Ganges strikes the fancy as more matronly of the two-the Jumna, a gayer youthful sister.

-There is certainly more of poetry than philosophy in all the religions professed by mankind.
-The 'Swerga' of the Puranists, the 'Paradise' of the Mahomedans, and the 'Last Judgment Day' of the Christians, transcend all Homeric poetry.
-Religion is diffident to address itself purely to the understanding, which is cold and cautious to accept its statements.
-It therefore seeks the aid of poetry to help its cause.
-This explains the reason why levely spots and romantic heights are particularly chosen for places of worship.
-There is scarcely a lovelier spot than the prayag of Allahabad.
-The broad expanse of waters, the verdant banks, and the picturesque scenery, tell upon the mind and fascinate the pilgrim.
-Here, therefore, has superstition fixed a place for purification, through which it is obligatory on a Hindoo to pass on his arrival at Allahabad.
-The purification falls little short of an ordeal.
-You have first to submit vourself to the application of the razor from the top of the head to the toes of the feet-the eyebrows and eyelashes even not forming exceptions; and for every hair thus thrown off, you are promised 'a million of years' residence in heaven.'
-Few rites are more absurd in the history of superstition, and it is unaccountable why no other has been preferred to this shocking operationwhen hairs have their so great importance in physiology, and their value in the esteem of beauty.
-Milton has adorned his Adam with 'hyacinthine locks' and Eve with 'dishevelled tresses.'
-The 'Rape of the Lock' sets forth the inestimable value of a lady's ringlet.
-Long beards gave name to a nation-the Lombards.
-A Sikh is never so much offended as when you touch him by the beard-the great facial characteristic of manhood, never allowed by him to be profaned by the razor.
-Ask a doctor, and he will say he has known women in a high delirium refuse at the sacrifice of their lives to part with their hair, given them 'to draw hearts after them tangled in amorous nets.'
+The Jumna, a novel sight, was for the first time be-Deeply sunk below high craggy held, with enthusiasm banks, rolled slowly on a sluggish stream of crystal blue This was the Jumna-the Kalindi of our forefathers, a name associated in the Hindoo mind with the adventures of many an ancient Rajah and Rishi-the loves of Radha and Krishna The spot where the sister Nuddees (Greek Naiades) meet, makes a magnificent prospect The Ganges has a turbid, muddy currentthe Jumna, a sparkling stream Each at first tries to keep itself distinct, till, happy to meet after a long parting, they run into each other's embrace, and losing themselves into one, flow in a common stream Ganges strikes the fancy as more matronly of the two -the Jumna, a gayer youthful sister cend all Homeric poetry Religion is diffident to address itself purely to the understanding, which is cold and cautious to accept its statements It therefore seeks the aid of poetry to help its cause This explains the reason why lovely spots and romantic heights are particularly chosen for places of worship There is scarcely a lovelier spot than the prayag of Allahabad The broad expanse of waters, the verdant banks, and the picturesque scenery, tell upon the mind and fascinate the pil-Here, therefore, has superstition fixed a place for purification, through which it is obligatory on a Hindoo to pass on his arrival at Allahabad The purification falls little short of an ordeal You have first to submit yourself to the application of the razor from the top of the head to the toes of the feet-the eyebrows and eyelashes even not forming exceptions, and for every hair thus thrown off, you are promised 'a million of vears' residence in heaven' Few rites are more absurd in the history of superstition, and it is unaccountable why no other has been preferred to this shocking operationwhen hairs have their so great importance in physiology, and their value in the esteem of beauty Milton has adorned his Adam with 'hyacinthine locks' and Eve with 'dishevelled tresses' The 'Rape of the Lock' sets forth the mestimable value of a lady's ringlet Long beards gave name to a nation-the Lombards A Sikh is never so much offended as when you touch him by the beard-the great facial characteristic of manhood, never allowed by him to be profaned by the razor.
+Ask a doctor, and he will say he has known women in a with their hair, given them 'to draw hearts after them tangled in amorous nets.'
 But squatting in little booths erected upon the edge of the waters, and mumbling their prayers like the gibberish inflicted in swearing a jury, do the Pandas of Allahabad contrive to sheep-shear their pilgrims without distinction of sex, age, or rank.
 The male pilgrim strips himself almost naked, and sits to pass through the hands of the barber.
 There were some half dozen men whom we saw to undergo the process of hideous disfigurement.
 The fellows looked, sans their eye-brows, like idiots past all hope, and unrecognizable even by their own mothers.
-Certainly, the ceremony is 'more honoured in the breach than in the observance.'
+Certainly, the ceremony is 'more honoured in the breach than in the observance'